EU Law and Fundamental Rights (on line)

 The course is delivered on-line on the email@example.com platform.
 Learning materials include videos, brief texts, presentations, schemes, self-assessment tests, summaries.

 Modalità di verifica dell'apprendimento

-(Once the health emergency will be over, the exam will consist of a written test with 3 open questions.
+The exam consists of a written test with 3 open questions.
 The types of questions are:

 There are no pre-determined limits to the length of the answers.
 Depending on the characteristics of the questions, the time allocated will range from 1 hour to 1 hour and 15 minutes.

 For the purposes of the final evaluation, the following criteria will be taken into consideration: